sdwheeler/seanonit/content/downloads/markdown/best-practices.md

 This is the recommended style.

 - The number list item starts with a number followed by a `.` or `)` character
-- The value of the number is not important because the Markdown parser will automatically number the list items (don't use 0 - not supported by all parsers)
+- The value of the number isn't important because the Markdown parser will automatically number the list items (don't use 0 - not supported by all parsers)
 - Indent block lines with 3 spaces to continue the list item
 - Indent block lines with 3 spaces to create a nested list